 As you know, CRM and CMS technologies haven’t always played well together.
 Fortunately, APIs are changing that.
 One of the early API adopters was Jeff Bezos.
 Around 2002, he famously mandated that all Amazon teams switch from a monolithic approach to tools connected by APIs.
 The results speak for themselves.
 If you want your ecommerce business to run like a well-oiled machine, APIs are essential.

 Why are APIs superior to monolithic technologies?
-APIs allow you to use the best blend of martech products, regardless of vendor, because they can all communicate.
+APIs allow you to assemble best-in-class technology solutions, regardless of vendor, because they can all communicate.
 As a result, you can pull customer data from every touchpoint and use it to identify trends, make timely decisions and develop targeted content strategies.
 For optimal performance, look for a content infrastructure that is built from the ground up for APIs.
 (This is also known as API-first.)

 Adaptability is the key to getting your content to the right place